outdreamer/build-a-cure-1/docs/to_do.md

     - what physics apply between systems (space-times here) https://arstechnica.com/science/2020/02/white-dwarf-causes-strange-relativity-effect-called-frame-dragging/

+  - prediction functions

     - its not important to just identify the best-fit balancing bias/variance for a model, its also important to identify:
       - the adjacent models that exist with common distortion functions applied to the best fit model
       - the change patterns applied to the best fit model

-  - give example of emergent effects of phase/scale transitions across threshold values that exert more variance than systems can hold

   - examine when randomness can masquerade as entanglement due to limited options of core function interactions due to the system development being in an initial phase https://phys.org/news/2020-01-supercomputers-link-quantum-entanglement-cold.html